Klyvra Documentation

 4 Stalwart Mail

 Stalwart is slightly different β mailboxes are created automatically on first SSO login (JIT provisioning).
-After logging in at mail.localhost, your mailbox is ready for IMAP/SMTP at:
+After logging in at groupware.localhost, your mailbox is ready for IMAP/SMTP at:

 - IMAP: